danklammer/tailwind-sublime-autocomplete/README.md

 Tailwind CSS Autocomplete plugin for [Tailwind CSS](https://tailwindcss.com/) (v1.8.10).

-Note: This plugin only autocompletes based on default Tailwind CSS classnames.
+Note: This plugin only autocompletes based on the default Tailwind CSS class names.
 It does not extend autocomplete based on your customized `tailwind.config.js`.

 ![screenshot](screenshot.png)